 But you acted on the basis of the limited information at hand and the emotional turmoil within.
-Carl Richards, author and New York Times contributor (and a generally great guy), coined a term for this persistent investment error: the “behavior gap.”
+Carl Richards, author of The One-Page Financial Plan and New York Times contributor (and a generally great guy), coined a term for this persistent investment error: the “behavior gap.”

 In short, the research has proven that the average investor has an uncanny propensity to buy high and sell low, the opposite of the profitable investing maxim.
 As Benjamin Graham, the father of value investing and Warren Buffett’s mentor, said, “The investor’s chief problem—and even his worst enemy—is likely to be himself.”

 The Real Point of Investing